jsdoc2md/jsdoc-api/README.md

 ]
 ```

-As an alternative to passing in file names/globs (above), you can pass in a source code string.
+As an alternative to passing in file names/globs (above), you can pass in one or more source code strings.

 ```js
 import jsdoc from 'jsdoc-api'